tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/random/clickhouse_to_markdown.md

 format_template_rows_between_delimiter = '';
 ```

-The contents of our output file will look like this:
+The contents of your output file will look like this:

 ```markdown
 |number|date|